mikkayadu/Flower-Classifier/README.md

 README.md: This file, providing an overview of the project.

-flowers : Dataset the neural network was trained on.

-models: Directory containing the modified VGG11 and AlexNet models.

 train.py: Python Script to evaluate the models on any given data.

 predict.py: Python script to make predictions on new images.